mathelsz/mathelsz/README.md

 # Hi there 👋

-**My name is Matheus Mariani and I'm studying systems analysis and development 💻.**
+**My name is Matheus Miriani and I'm studying systems analysis and development 💻.**

 **I'm currently looking for a corner in this world of technologies in companies, with some languages that I'm studying in parallel with college, which is:**